Case Study

 Proposal development time decreased by 40% (based on tracked time logs from 200 tender responses).
 Teams previously spent 15-20 hours building tender responses from scratch.
 With templates and positioning/capability assets, that dropped to 9-12 hours.
 Time saved went into client research and relationship building.

 Content reuse increased substantially.
 Sales teams stopped recreating materials that already existed.
-A healthcare case study written in Switzerland got deployed in 15 different deals across four countries.
+A healthcare case study written in Switzerland got deployed in 15 deals across four countries.

 Deals using platform content showed a 12% higher win rate on strategic (multi-brand, multi-country) tenders than those that didn’t.
 This correlation held across deal sizes and sectors.